sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

 SAGE clearly needs a '''SAGE Foundation'''.

-There is already something called [http://thesagefoundation.org/ The SAGE foundation] in New Jersey.
+There is already something called [[http://thesagefoundation.org/|The SAGE foundation]] in New Jersey.
 (The financial section of their website is interesting, since they post several relevant IRS documents.)

    QUESTION 1: Can I create another "SAGE Foundation", or do foundation names have to be unique?
 This is a question about IRS tax codes, I think.